Overview

 - information collected as part of the Local Street Sealing Initiative

-If a road moves forward for consideration, affected property owners will be notified.
+If a road is identified for consideration, affected property owners will be notified.

 Before any formal engagement begins, Council officers will: